 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity ■ SPR NOI-6 Notify Nearby Off-Site Noise-Sensitive Receptors: For treatment activities utilizing heavy equipment, the project proponent will notify noise-sensitive receptors (e.g., residential land uses, schools, hospitals, places of worship) located within 1,500 feet of the treatment activity.
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity • SPR NOI-6 Notify Nearby Off-Site Noise-Sensitive Receptors: For treatment activities utilizing heavy equipment, the project proponent will notify noise-sensitive receptors (e.g., residential land uses, schools, hospitals, places of worship) located within 1,500 feet of the treatment activity.
 Notification will include anticipated dates and hours during which treatment activities are anticipated to occur and contact information, including a daytime telephone number, of the project representative.
 Recommendations to assist noise-sensitive land uses in reducing interior noise levels (e.g., closing windows and doors) will also be included in the notification.
 This SPR applies only to mechanical treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: N Treatment Maintenance: N Recreation Standard Project Requirements ■ SPR REC-1 Notify Recreational Users of Temporary Closures.
+Initial Treatment: N Treatment Maintenance: N Recreation Standard Project Requirements • • SPR REC-1 Notify Recreational Users of Temporary Closures.
 If a treatment activity would require temporary closure of a public recreation area or facility, the project proponent will coordinate with the owner/manager of that recreation area or facility.
 If temporary closure of a recreation area or facility is required, the project proponent will work with the owner/manager to post notifications of the closure at least 2 weeks prior to the commencement of the treatment activities.
 Additionally, notification of the treatment activity will be provided to the Administrative Officer (or equivalent official responsible for distribution of public information) of the county(ies) in which the affected recreation area or facility is located.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Initial Treatment: N Treatment Maintenance: N Transportation Standard Project Requirements , , spr transition treatment activities the project proponent will work with the agency(ies) with jurisdiction over affected roadways to determine if a Traffic Management Plan (TMP) is needed.
+Initial Treatment: N Treatment Maintenance: N Transportation Standard Project Requirements • • t • SPR TRAN-1 Implement Traffic Control during Treatments: Prior to initiating vegetation treatment activities the project proponent will work with the agency(ies) with jurisdiction over affected roadways to determine if a Traffic Management Plan (TMP) is needed.
 A TMP will be needed if traffic generated by the project would result in obstructions, hazards, or delays exceeding applicable jurisdictional standards along access routes for individual vegetation treatments.
 If needed, a TMP will be prepared to provide measures to reduce potential traffic obstructions, hazards, and service level degradation along affected roadway facilities.
 The scope of the TMP will depend on the type, intensity, and duration of the specific treatment activities under the CalVTP.
-Measures included in the TMP could include (but are not be limited to) construction signage to provide motorists with notification and information when approaching or traveling along the affected roadway facilities, flaggers for lane closures to provide temporary traffic control along affected roadway facilities, treatment schedule Initial Treatment: N Treatment Maintenance: N
+Measures included in the TMP could include (but are not be limited to) construction signage to provide motorists with notification and information when approaching or traveling along the affected roadway facilities, flaggers for lane closures to provide temporary traffic control along affected roadway facilities, treatment schedule Initial Treatment: Y Treatment Maintenance: Y Only Applicable to Prescribed burning treatments.
+The lead agency will work with CalTrans to determine if a TMP is necessary based on wind direction and location/size of burn unit in relation to roadways.
+Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District